7 questions to ask your elected officials about tap water

-Most utilities provide water that gets a passing grade from the government, but that doesn’t mean there’s no need to worry about contamination or that your water can't be better.
-One of the best ways to push for cleaner water is to hold elected officials who have a say in water quality accountable – from city hall and the state legislature, to Congress, all the way to the Oval Office – by asking questions and demanding answers.
+Most utilities provide water that gets a passing grade from the government, but that doesn’t mean there’s no need to worry about contamination, or that your water couldn’t be better.
+One of the best ways to push for cleaner water is to hold accountable the elected officials who have a say in water quality – from city hall and the state legislature to Congress all the way to the Oval Office – by asking questions and demanding answers.

 1. What’s in my tap water?

 Does your mayor, city councilmember or state representative know what are the biggest concerns for your local tap water?
 Do they realize that even if the tap water meets federal standards, that doesn’t mean it’s free of potentially harmful contaminants?
 Your tap water could still contain neurotoxic or cancer-causing chemicals, many of which are not covered under federal drinking water regulations.

 2. Why are these contaminants in my water?

 3. How does our water system remove contaminants?

 But this conventional water treatment approach cannot remove many types of contaminants, such as PFAS, the fertilizer chemical nitrate, volatile solvents such as the dry-cleaning chemical perc, and radioactive substances.
 To treat pesticides, many water systems install additional treatment, for example, granular activated carbon.

-4. How are you investing in better water treatment technology and ensuring better water quality going forward?
+4. How are you investing in better water treatment technology to improve water quality?